Queer studies: China

 "Homosexual Health Social Sciences" was developed to be interdisciplinary to cover the social sciences, humanities, and public health.
 Interdependence on different academic focuses was achieved in the curriculum by covering "Theories of homosexuality and Chinese reality", "homosexual sub-culture" and "Men seeking men (MSM) intervention in human immunodeficiency virus (HIV) prevention," in addition to reading literature with gay characters and themes and taking field trips to a gay bar.
 The article goes on to describe the attendance of this course and its significance by clarifying that the official registration in the class was low, with only one student in 2003 and two in 2004.
-Officially registered students were not the only people attending the classes though because the course was open to the general public.
+Officially registered students were not the only people attending the classes, though, because the course was open to the general public.
 The average attendance in 2003 was 89.9 and rose to 114 in 2004.

 Gao and Gu also reveal the precautions taken by the creators of the course to shelter the new class from harsh criticism.
 The authors depict the creators' fear of attracting too much negative attention from the Chinese media could adversely affect the course and its continuation.
-Most coverage on this course at Fudan University was delivered in English at the beginning.
+Most coverage of this course at Fudan University was delivered in English at the beginning.
 This phenomenon was explained by one journalist from China Radio International—Homosexuality is very sensitive issue in Chinese culture so by discussing it in English, it is distanced from the conservative Chinese culture.
-Fudan University led Chinese academia to develop more comprehensive curriculum that will educate future health care professionals on the needs of more Chinese citizens.
+Fudan University led Chinese academia to develop a more comprehensive curriculum that will educate future health care professionals on the needs of more Chinese citizens.